This Peanut Butter Nutella Mousse with Chocolate Cookie Crumble is incredibly easy to prepare and beyond delicious! It’s the perfect dessert!

-This recipe sounds kind of fancy pants but it’s really not.
-In fact, this is the kind of dessert I wish I’d had in front of me back in college when I was sitting around watching The Simpsons and listening to The Grateful Dead.
+This recipe sounds a bit fancy pants, but I promise it’s not.
+In fact, this is the kind of dessert I wish I’d had in front of me back in college when I was sitting around watching The Simpsons and listening to The Grateful Dead, if you know what I mean.
 It’s good eats.

 This is not the kind of dessert that needs to have perfectly even layers or piped mousse.
 It’s what I like to call “rustic.”
 Seriously, it has peanut butter, chocolate and Nutella.
 And cookies.
 As far as I’m concerned, it’s already perfect.

-- 4 cups crunchy chocolate cookies (see notes)
+- 4 cups crunchy chocolate cookies, such as Milano

 - In a food processor, pulse the cookies several times until coarsely chopped.
 Add the cocoa powder and salt and pulse a few more times until combined.
 Add the melted butter and pulse several more times until the mixture is crumbly (don’t over-pulse or the mixture will turn into a paste).
 Set aside.